Generative Engine Optimisation (GEO)

 The implications:

-• Brand visibility extends beyond the click.
+- Brand visibility extends beyond the click.
 When a page is cited, the brand is named in the response even if the user never visits.
 That visibility has compounding effects on entity recognition.

-What GEO content looks like
+What does GEO content look like?

 The patterns that correlate with citation across multiple AI surfaces (AI Overviews, Perplexity, ChatGPT Search) are consistent.